TN 3 (04-24)

 c.
 Incapacity

-The individual is unable to understand the consequences of failing to follow the prescribed treatment due to incapacity.
-Do not consider as good cause an individual’s allegation that he or she was unaware that his or her own medical source prescribed the treatment, unless the claimant demonstrates incapacity.
+The individual is unable to understand the consequences of FTFPT due to incapacity.
+Do not consider as good cause an individual’s allegation that they were unaware that their own medical source prescribed the treatment, unless the claimant demonstrates incapacity.
 Where the evidence in file does not address mental capacity:

 • Contact the individual's medical source(s) to understand whether the individual has signs of a mental impairment and whether the individual is able to understand the consequences of failure to pursue prescribed treatment.

-• Consider ordering a psychiatric or psychological consultative examination if the medical source(s) is unable to assess the individual's ability to understand and pursue treatment.
+• Consider ordering a psychiatric or psychological CE, if the medical source(s) is unable to assess the individual's ability to understand and pursue treatment.

 d.
 Disagreement among medical sources about treatment

-When the individual’s own medical sources disagree about whether the claimant should follow a prescribed treatment, he or she has good cause to not follow the prescribed treatment.
+When the individual’s own medical sources disagree about whether the claimant should follow a prescribed treatment, they have good cause to not follow the prescribed treatment.
 Similarly, when an individual chooses to follow one kind of treatment prescribed by one medical source to the simultaneous exclusion of an alternate treatment prescribed by another medical source, the individual has good cause for not following the alternate treatment.

 If existing evidence from these medical sources does not corroborate this disagreement, DDS must recontact the relevant medical sources to determine whether they do in fact disagree about whether the individual should follow the prescribed treatment.